All We Know: Music video

 The music video for the song directed by Rory Kramer was released to YouTube on November 17, 2016.
-The video begins with a man (portrayed by Casey Deidrick) fleeing out from his girlfriend's (Jocelin Albor) house after receiving a desperate phone call.
+The video begins with a man (portrayed by Casey Deidrick) fleeing out from his girlfriend's (Jocelin Albor) house after receiving a desperate phone call, seemingly with bad news about his father.
 He buys a bottle of liquor in a store and then smashes the bottle, his phone, and a trash can cover.
 Feeling drawn out, he hitchhikes a car as the sun was about to rise.
 The video ends with his footage of walking on a mountain trail as cutbacks of his prior events last night were played in rewind, culminating in meeting his girlfriend back at the mountain peak.

 The video's shooting method is found footage, in which a camera is strapped to Casey's waist to record the music video.
 It includes cameos of The Chainsmokers as convenience store customers and Phoebe Ryan as a cashier.